 If you own a sous vide machine or are planning to get one, do not miss these Sous Vide BBQ Boneless Beef Short Ribs.
 Beyond easy and mouth watering!
 Definitely worth the 48 hours they take to cook.

 Where do I start?
 Jenna and I have been trying out recipes with our new sous vide machine from Cedarlane Culinary for about six months now.
-I was a bit skeptical at first, but recipe by recipe, I have become a convert.
+I was a bit skeptical at first, but one recipe at a time, I have become a convert.
 Not for everything perhaps, but certainly for several things I have attempted.

-If there was every a reason to use the sous vide cooking method (immersing vacuum-sealed food in a water bath to cook at a very precise, consistent temperature), boneless beef short ribs is it.
-The low stress, put the food in and walk away feature was the same as with other recipes – knowing that whatever you cook will be the exact temperature you intended.
-But these ribs were even more effortless and had a much better texture than the ones I made in the oven a few weeks ago.
-They were tender (easily cut with a fork), not at all stringy and amazingly succulent.
+If there was ever a reason to use the sous vide cooking method (immersing vacuum-sealed food in a water bath to cook at a very precise, consistent temperature), boneless beef short ribs is it.
+The low stress, ‘put the food in and walk away’ feature was the same as with other recipes.
+This means that whatever you cook will be the exact temperature you intended.
+These ribs were even more effortless and had a much better texture than the ones I made in the oven a few weeks ago.
+They were tender, easily cut with a fork, not at all stringy and amazingly succulent.